-This procedure establishes the means for ensuring that the particulate filtering efficiency of P95 series filters used on non-powered respirators submitted for Approval, Extension of Approval, or examined during Certified Product Audits, meets the minimum certification standards set forth in 42 CFR, Part 84, Subpart K, §84.181.
-These filters or filter cartridges may be integral to respirator construction; mounted individually, or in sets of up to three; used in conjunction with cartridges and canisters for chin-style, front-mounted, and back-mounted gas masks; or used in combination with gas-and-vapor or atmosphere-supplying respirators.
+This test establishes the procedure for ensuring that the level of protection provided by the particulate filter efficiency level test for R100 series filters used on non-powered respirators submitted for Approval, Extension of Approval, or examined during Certified Product Audits, meet the minimum certification standards set forth in 42 CFR, Part 84, Subpart K, Section 84.181.
+These filters and filter cartridges may be integral components; mounted individually; used in conjunction with cartridges and canisters for chin-style, front-mounted, and backmounted gas masks; or used in combination with gas-and-vapor or supplied-air respirators.